strohs/brewery-microservices/beer-service/README.md

 | `/api/v1/beer/{beerId}`     | PUT    | beerId= UUID of beer     | BeerDto      | BeerDto           | update fields of an existing beer                           |

-There are some (partial) REST docs available at `http://localhost:8080/docs/index.html` that were generated using Spring Rest Docs.
+There are some (partial) REST docs for this service at `http://localhost:8080/docs/index.html`, they were generated using Spring Rest Docs.